-How much does it cost to ship an RV?
-To ship an RV it costs you per mile that it is shipped, for the first one hundred miles it is about four dollars per mile.
+To ship an RV it costs you per mile that it is shipped.
+For the first one hundred miles, it is about four dollars per mile.
 But the further you go the less it can cost you per mile.
-For about the next 900 miles it can cost someone anywhere from one dollar to three dollars per mile.
+For about the next 900 miles it can cost anywhere from one dollar to three dollars per mile.

-Moving across country or across the world with an RV can be hard on the normal family, but if you know what you are getting into.
-You can decide what is the best decision for you and your family.
+Moving across country or across the world with an RV can be hard on the typical traveler.
+But if you know what you are getting into you can decide if the cost to ship an RV is right for you and your family.

 Shipping an RV in the Continental U.S and Alaska

-It is important to look up how much the company you are working with is willing to insure your RV if something were to happen to it in the business of transporting it.
-And to call and ask about specific instances and ask other questions.
+- It is important to look up how much the company you are working with is willing to insure your RV if something were to happen to it in the business of transporting it.
+Call and ask about specific instances and ask other questions.

-Shipping an RV Internationally
+The Cost to Ship an RV Internationally

+Call customs and ask about what you can have in your RV at transport and what to expect.
 Information is key when making large moves, especially to other countries.

 How Do I Ship an RV?

-How to Get Your RV Ready to Be Shipped
+How to Prepare Your RV for Shipping

 Many companies also have a list of what they want you to do in preparations for transport.
 Including disabling anti-theft software while it is being transported.
 Prepare the radiator for new climates, especially if you chose to have it moved on a transporter/train.

-How much is it covered by them, is it?
-What underlying regulations do they have?
-Also, have current pictures of your vehicle so you know what to claim when you get it back.
+Take current pictures of your vehicle so you know what to claim when you get it back.

-Is it Worth Shipping My RV?
+Is it Worth it to Ship My RV?